San Vicente, Northern Samar

-San Vicente, officially the Municipality of San Vicente (Bungto han San Vicente; Lungsod sa San Vicente; Bayan ng San Vicente), is a 6th class municipality in the province of Northern Samar, Philippines.
-According to the 2020 census, it has a population of 6,928 people.
+San Vicente, officially the Municipality of San Vicente (Bungto han San Vicente; Lungsod sa San Vicente; Bayan ng San Vicente), is a municipality in the province of Northern Samar, Philippines.

 It is an island-municipality composed of seven islands of the Naranjo Island Group: Sila, Tarnate, Sangputan, Panganoron (Medio), Mahaba (Rasa), Maragat (San Andres) and Destacado where the town proper is located.
 Destacado island is in the southernmost part of the group of islands comprising the municipality.
+It was established in 1966 out of the municipality of Capul.

 Locals speak Cebuano language and part Waray-Waray.
 According to the 2020 census, it has a population of 6,928 people.
 It is the smallest municipality in the province, both in area and population.